Is Being A Digital Nomad All It’s Cracked Up To Be?22 min read

 On the subject of quality of life, remote work usually goes hand-in-hand with flexible hours.
-At Quuu, we’re contracted to work a full working week, but we can put in the hours whenever we choose.
-So while most of us work fairly ‘normal’, 9-5ish hours, in theory we could work one hour on, one hour off, be completely nocturnal, or have Mondays and Tuesdays as our weekends.
-If you work for yourself, as a lot of digital nomads do, then you have even more freedom.
+At Quuu, we’re contracted to work a full week, but we can put in the hours whenever we choose.
+So while most of us work fairly ‘normal,’ 9-5ish hours, in theory, we could work one hour on, one hour off, be completely nocturnal, or have Mondays and Tuesdays as our weekends.
+If you work for yourself, as many digital nomads do, you have even more freedom.

 Kieran points out that this is a huge plus when you’re exploring a new place or adapting to a different way of life (3pm siesta, anyone?): “I wake up without an alarm, start work when I want, take breaks when I want, go visit places in the afternoon.”

 Movements like the 4-hour work week are changing how we approach earning an income and working productively.
 Living as a digital nomad, you’re never a slave to a strict routine, which, for many, means a higher standard of health and happiness.

 Often, the best thing about travel isn’t the things you see but the people you meet.
 Anyone who’s spent some time in a different country will know that getting outside your comfort zone and mixing with people from all walks of life can be incredibly enriching.

 “It’s great meeting people from the places you visit – you’re curious about them and their culture and they’re curious about you.” – Kieran.